Traumatic brain injury claims

 - Young children under 5 years are higher risk than others, with thousands becoming disabled each year

 - Research shows that accidents happen usually in the summer months and after school, with nearly half occurring on the roads

 There are three kinds of brain injury: diffuse, focal and hypoxic-ischemic.

 Focal injuries are restricted to a specific part of the brain and can be easily picked up on a CT scan or X-ray.
 Contusions are a form of focal brain injury which results in damaged brain tissue.
 They usually appear in the frontal and temporal lobes and when they are present in the brainstem they can cause double vision.

 Diffuse damage is microscopic and occurs throughout the brain in many different areas affecting the axons which enable nerve cells to communicate with each other.

-Commonly known as DAI; Diffuse Axonal Injury affects individuals’ organisation skills, memory and attention levels.
+Commonly known as DAI, Diffuse Axonal Injury affects an individual’s organisation skills, memory and attention levels.
 It takes place all over the brain causing bleeding (haemorrhage) and in addition, toxic chemicals are released in the days that follow an injury.
-The frontal and temporal lobes within the brain are the most susceptible.
+The frontal and temporal lobes of the brain are the most susceptible.
 It can also result in vision problems in some cases.

 - Memory loss

 - Loss of vision